 Written by Izzi Williams.

-Izzi is a MA student at UCL studying Gender, Society and Representation.
-She holds a Law degree from the University of Bristol and is interested in all things equality and discrimination.
+Izzi is a researcher at the Law Commission of England and Wales and is interested in all things equality and discrimination.
+She holds an MA in Gender, Society and Representation from UCL and a Law degree from the University of Bristol.
 In her free time, Izzi enjoys ballroom dancing, reading, teaching Zumba, and eating delicious food.